favourumeh/Identifying-Player-Position/README.md

  -  All models were evaluated by comparing each other against three classification metrics : precision, recall and accuracy.
 Their confusion matrices were also analysed to gauge how well each model performed for different labels (/classes).
  -  This is a summary of the performance for each model:
     ![](https://github.com/favourumeh/Identifying-Player-Position/blob/main//Evaluation%20images/Accuracy%2C%20Precision%2C%20Recall%20for%20all%20models%20for%20evaluation%20data.png)
- -  Feel free to try out the tool created by cloning the repository and opening the file: 'Testing_All_Models.py'.
-Follow the flowchart in the **Section 12** of this README for further guidance.

  ## Section 2: Python version and packages